backstage/backstage/plugins/permission-node/api-report.md

 import { AnyOfCriteria } from '@backstage/plugin-permission-common';
 import { AuthorizePermissionRequest } from '@backstage/plugin-permission-common';
 import { AuthorizePermissionResponse } from '@backstage/plugin-permission-common';
-import { BackstageIdentityResponse } from '@backstage/plugin-auth-node';
 import { ConditionalPolicyDecision } from '@backstage/plugin-permission-common';
 import { Config } from '@backstage/config';
 import { DefinitivePolicyDecision } from '@backstage/plugin-permission-common';
 import { EvaluatorRequestOptions } from '@backstage/plugin-permission-common';
 import express from 'express';
 import { IdentifiedPermissionMessage } from '@backstage/plugin-permission-common';
+import { IdentityApiGetIdentityResult } from '@backstage/plugin-auth-node';
 import { NotCriteria } from '@backstage/plugin-permission-common';
 import { Permission } from '@backstage/plugin-permission-common';
 import { PermissionCondition } from '@backstage/plugin-permission-common';